 Fast, effortless and 100% online.

-You’ve invested in a company and now you’re getting ready to claim EIS and receive 30% of your investment back as an EIS tax relief.
+Now you’re getting ready to claim EIS and receive a whopping 30% of your investment back as an EIS tax relief.

 If you used an agency or platform for your EIS investments then you should receive the EIS3 certificate from them instead.

-The EIS3 certificate contains the key information needed for claiming your tax relief with your self assessment, including the time and amount of investment.
+This certificate contains key information needed to claim your tax relief with your self assessment, including the time and amount of investment.

 This is the document that proves you’re a shareholder in the business.